nickbabcock/highway-rs/README.md

 use highway::{PortableHash, HighwayHash};

 let mut file = &b"hello world"[..];

+// We're using the `PortableHash` to show importing a specific hashing
+// implementation (all hash outputs are already portable / hardware agnostic).
+// The main reason for directly using `PortableHash` would be if avoiding
-let mut hasher = PortableHash::default();
+// `unsafe` code blocks is a top priority. let mut hasher = PortableHash::default();
 std::io::copy(&mut file, &mut hasher)?;
 let hash64 = hasher.finish(); // core Hasher API